Alike and Same: What is the Difference?

 Correct: The two sisters were alike in terms of their personalities.

 Moreover, “alike” is a predicative adjective.
-It can only appear after a linking verb or after nouns.
+“Alike” can be used in a sentence after a linking verb or nouns.
 Linking verbs are verbs that connect a subject to their predicates without expressing action.
 “Alike” can also be used after a pair of nouns or a list of nouns.
 For instance:

 These pants are alike (linking verb).

 He and his brother look alike (linking verb).